etn-ccis/blui-angular-component-library/docs/MobileStepper.md

 # Mobile Stepper

-The `<pxb-mobile-stepper>` is used to minimally display progress when completing a workflow that requires multiple steps.
+The `<blui-mobile-stepper>` is used to minimally display progress when completing a workflow that requires multiple steps.
 There are three types of progress indicators supported, `dots` (default), `text`, and `progress`.

 <div style="text-align:center; margin-bottom:20px">
     <img width="100%" style="max-width: 600px" alt="Mobile Stepper used " src="./images/dotStepper.png">